William Murdoch (pianist): Early life and education

+silver medals, the Dannreuther prize for concerto playing, and the Brinsmead grand piano.

 Career

-Murdoch's first public recital in London towards the end of 1910 was very successful, and in 1912 he toured Australia with Louise Kirkby Lunn.
+Murdoch's first public recital in London towards the end of 1910 was very successful, and in 1912–1913 he toured Australia with Louise Kirkby Lunn.
 He remained there in 1913 and toured with Dame Clara Butt and Kennerley Rumford.
 He was now a fine player with a sparkling technique, especially successful in his interpretation of the work of Chopin and Debussy.
 He toured the US and Canada during 1914, and for some time was with the band of the Grenadier Guards in France during the war.
 On 5 August 1915 Murdoch married Ellen Josephine Tuckfield in London.

 Murdoch gave recitals in Scandinavia in 1918 and in the following year began his long association with the violinist Albert Sammons, which developed into the formation of the "Chamber Music Players".
 These two with Lionel Tertis and Lauri Kennedy did some remarkable ensemble playing.
 In 1919 he participated in the premieres of Sir Edward Elgar's Violin Sonata in E minor and Piano Quintet in A minor.

 Murdoch's first wife, Ellen Josephine Tuckfield, died; he subsequently married divorcee Dorothy Violet Lang, née Mascall, on 21 March 1921, and after she divorced him, married Antonia Dorothea Meek, née Simon, on 25 November 1925.

 Murdoch contributed the article on "Pianoforte Music from 1880" to A Dictionary of Modern Music and Musicians, published in 1924, and in 1929 he again visited Australia and toured with Harold Williams.
 In 1933 Murdoch published a volume on Brahms, in which he analyzed all his work for the piano, and in 1934 appeared Chopin: His Life, an interesting record that made use of much new material.
 He had intended to include a comprehensive study of Chopin's works in a later volume, but this had not appeared when Murdoch died at Holmbury St Mary, Surrey, on 9 September 1942.
 Murdoch left a widow, two sons, and two daughters.